JorjaKark/FSI-LABS-9/LOGBOOK11.md

 ## 3. Inspecting the server private key

-Finally, we decoded the server’s private key to confirm that it was generated correctly and protected with a passphrase.
+After generating the CSR, we inspected the server’s private key to confirm that it was correctly generated and that it matched the public key included in the CSR.

+The following command was used:

 ```bash
 openssl rsa -in server.key -text -noout
 ```

-The correct passphrase was entered, allowing OpenSSL to successfully decode the private key.
+After entering the passphrase, OpenSSL successfully decoded the key.

 ![Figure 20](./screenshots/screenshots-week11/task2/4.png)